-The term “sisig,” as mentioned in a 17th century Kapampangan dictionary which means, “to snack on something sour” and “salad” as it used to refer to fruits dipped in salt and vinegar, like pickles or the Pinoy atchara.
-It generally refers to the method of preserving meat by marinating in sour liquid (e.g., calamansi juice or vinegar) and seasoning it with salt and pepper along with other spices.
+The term “sisig,” as mentioned in a 17th-century Kapampangan dictionary means, “to snack on something sour” and “salad” as it used to refer to fruits dipped in salt and vinegar, like pickles or the Pinoy atchara.
+It generally refers to the method of preserving meat by marinating it in sour liquid (e.g., calamansi juice or vinegar) and seasoning it with salt and pepper along with other spices.

 The oldest use of the word “sisig” was in 1732 by an Augustinian friar Diego Bergaño and was documented in his works, Vocabulary of the Kapampangan Language in Spanish and Dictionary of the Spanish Language in Kapampangan.

 Furthermore, one old variety of the dish is mannisig manga, or burong mangga is an equivalent of pickled mangoes.
 In the early times, it was enjoyed by pregnant women as its sourness aids their pregnancy cravings.
 Then the dish underwent significant evolution as it has been enjoyed by all Filipinos and non-Filipinos alike, and the rest is history.